Jordan Ayew: 2019–20 season

 On 25 July 2019, Ayew made the move permanent with a £2.5m transfer from Swansea City on a three-year deal.
 Ayew scored his first goal of the season on 24 August 2019 against Manchester United at Old Trafford, netting the opener in the first half against the run of play, latching on to Jeffrey Schlupp's flick-on as Crystal Palace secured an historic 2–1 victory.

-On Boxing Day 2019, Ayew scored the match winner in stoppage time as Crystal Palace came from behind to defeat West Ham 2–1.
-It was Ayew's 21st goal in the Premier League with 20 having been scored in the second half (95%) - the highest such ratio of any player with 20+ goals in the competition's history.
-At the end of the season, He became the highest goalscorer for Crystal Palace with 9 goals, and won the Crystal Palace Player of the season, Players' Player of the season and Goal of the season awards.
+On Boxing Day 2019, Ayew scored the match winner in stoppage time as Crystal Palace came from behind to defeat West Ham United 2–1.
+It was Ayew's 21st goal in the Premier League with 20 having been scored in the second half (95%) – the highest such ratio of any player with 20+ goals in the competition's history.
+On 20 June 2020, he scored to assist the Eagles defeat Bournemouth 2–0, making him the highest-scoring Ghanaian in Premier League history with 25 goals.
+He surpassed Tony Yeboah who scored 24 goals while playing for Leeds United.

-In June 2022, Ayew signed a contract extension keeping him at the club until 2023.
+At the end of the season, Ayew was the highest goalscorer for Crystal Palace with 9 goals, and won the Crystal Palace Player of the season, Players' Player of the season and Goal of the season awards.

+2020–2023

+In the 2020–21 season, Ayew scored his only goal in the season in a 4–1 victory over Leeds United.
+He subsequently went 43 games without a goal before scoring a 65th-minute equaliser to secure a 2–2 Premier League draw for Crystal Palace against Southampton on 16 December 2021.
+On 4 April 2022, he scored the second goal in a 3–0 home victory over Arsenal at Selhurst Park.
+At the end of the 2021–22 season, he was played 31 league matches, scored 3 goals and made 3 assists.

+In June 2022, he signed a contract extension keeping him at the club until 2023.
+Ayew scored his first goal of the 2022–23 season and his first goal after his contract extension on New Year's Eve, ending his goal drought failing to score from 13 starts in 15 matches.
+He scored the opening goal to help Crystal Palace to 2–0 victory over Bournemouth.
+On 9 April 2023, he scored a brace inspiring Crystal Palace to an emphatic 5–1 away victory against Leeds United.
+At the end of the 2022–23 season, Ayew played in all 38 league matches scoring four goals and providing three assists.

+2023–24 season

+On 1 November 2023, Ayew signed a contract extension until 2025.
+On 27 February 2024, he made his 200th Crystal Palace appearance in all competitions, marking the milestone with a player of the match-winning performance including scoring one goal and assisting another in a 3–0 victory over Burnley.
+Days after that, he was adjudged the Crystal Palace men's Player of the Month for February.